-- apply common sense and judgement; - deal with allegations quickly, fairly and consistently; and - provide effective protection for the child and support the person subject to the allegation.
+- deal with allegations quickly, fairly and consistently; and - provide effective protection for the child and support the person subject to the allegation.

-345. Schools and colleges should ensure they understand the local authority arrangements for managing allegations, including the contact details and what information the LADO will require when an allegation is made.
-Before contacting the LADO, schools and colleges should conduct basic enquiries in line with local procedures to establish the facts to help them determine whether there is any foundation to the allegation, being careful not to jeopardise any future police investigation.
+363. Schools and colleges should ensure they understand the local authority arrangements for managing allegations, including the contact details and what information the LADO will require when an allegation is made.
+Before contacting the LADO, schools and colleges should conduct basic enquiries in line with local procedures to establish the facts and to help them determine whether there is any foundation to the allegation, being careful not to jeopardise any future police investigation.
 For example:

-- was the individual in the school or college at the time of the allegations? - did the individual, or could they have, come into contact with the child? - are there any witnesses? and, - was there any CCTV footage?
+- was the individual in the school or college at the time of the allegations - did the individual, or could the individual have, come into contact with the child - are there any witnesses and, - was there any CCTV footage?

-346. These are just a sample of example questions.
+364. These are just a sample of example questions.
 Schools and colleges should be familiar with what initial information the LADO will require.
 This information can be found in local policy and procedural guidance provided by the LADO service.

-347. When to inform the individual of the allegation should be considered carefully on a case by case basis, with guidance as required from the LADO, and if appropriate children's social care and the police.
+365. When to inform the individual of the allegation should be considered carefully on a case-by-case basis, with guidance as required from the LADO, and if appropriate local authority children's social care and the police.

-348. If there is cause to suspect a child is suffering, or is likely to suffer significant harm, a strategy discussion involving the police and/or children's social care will be convened in accordance with the statutory guidance Working Together to Safeguard Children.
-If the allegation is about physical contact, for example restraint, the strategy discussion or initial evaluation with the LADO should take into account that teachers and other school and college staff are entitled to use reasonable force to control or restrain children in certain circumstances, including dealing with disruptive behaviour.
-Further information about the use of reasonable force can be found at paragraph 150 in Part 2 of this guidance and on GOV.UK.
+366. If there is cause to suspect a child is suffering, or is likely to suffer significant harm, a strategy discussion involving the police and/or local authority children's social care will be convened in accordance with the statutory guidance Working Together to Safeguard Children.
+If the allegation is about physical contact, for example restraint, the strategy discussion52 or initial evaluation with the LADO should take into account that teachers and other school and college staff are entitled to use reasonable force to control or restrain children in certain circumstances, including dealing with disruptive behaviour.
+Further information about the use of reasonable force can be found at paragraphs 162-164 in Part 2 of Keeping Children Safe in Education and on GOV.UK.

-349. Where the case manager is concerned about the welfare of other children in the community or the member of staff's 's family, they should discuss these concerns with the designated safeguarding lead and make a risk assessment of the situation.
-It may be necessary for the designated safeguarding lead to make a referral to children's social care.
+367. Where the case manager is concerned about the welfare of other children in the community or the member of staff's 's family, they should discuss these concerns with the designated safeguarding lead (or deputy) and make a risk assessment of the situation.
+It may be necessary for the designated safeguarding lead to make a referral to local authority children's social care.

-350. Where it is clear that an investigation by the police or children's social care is unnecessary, or the strategy discussion or initial assessment decides that is the case, the LADO should discuss the next steps with the case manager.
+368. Where it is clear that an investigation by the police or local authority children's social care is unnecessary, or the strategy discussion or initial assessment decides that is the case, the LADO should discuss the next steps with the case manager.